NiaOrg/NiaPy/README.md

 For more usage examples please look at **examples** folder.

+More advanced examples can also be found in the [NiaPy-examples repository](https://github.com/NiaOrg/NiaPy-examples).

 # Cite us

 Are you using NiaPy in your project or research?
 Please cite us!